Amangkurat I of Mataram: Early reign

 Amangkurat gained the vast territory of Mataram from his father and centralized control over his domains.
 Upon taking the throne, he tried to bring long-term stability to the sultanate's realm, which was considerable in size but marred by continual rebellions.
 He murdered local leaders that he deemed insufficiently deferential to him, including the still-powerful noble from Surabaya, Pangeran Pekik, his father-in-law.
 Other victims were Tumenggung Wiraguna and Tumenggung Danupaya, who were ordered to invade the Blambangan Kingdom which had been conquered by the Kingdom of Bali in 1647, but they were murdered en route to the east.
 Wiraguna's entire family was then murdered on Amangkurat's orders as well.
 This purge led his younger brother, Prince Raden Mas Alit (patron of the Wiraguna family), to attempt to overthrow him by attacking the royal palace with the support of Islamic clerics (ulema) and a devout Muslims faction in 1648, but they were defeated and Alit was slain in battle.
 Two days later, Amangkurat committed a massacre of the ulema and their families (about 5,000–6,000 people) to secure his reign.
 They were gathered in the alun-alun (city square) to be massacred.

-Amangkurat also ordered the closing of ports and destroyed ships in coastal cities to prevent them from getting too powerful from their wealth.
+Amangkurat alienated many regional nobles through oppressive rule, collapsing the consensus that supported the monarchy.
+This isolation weakened his ability to raise a large army, and he further undermined military strength by refusing to entrust command to anyone but himself.

+Amangkurat also ordered the closing of ports, being linked to monopolise trade against the VOC, he did this to ensure trade revenue was funnelled directly to the court and to acquire the vassalage status Amangkurat believed the VOC had agreed to under a 1646 treaty and to receive gifts from this agreement.
 To further his glory, the new king abandoned the Karta Palace, Sultan Agung's capital, and moved to a grander red-brick palace in Plered (formerly the palace was built of wood).

 Foreign relations

 Amangkurat I established a close relationship with the Dutch East India Company (VOC) who had previously fought with his father.
 In 1646, he allowed the Dutch East India Company to establish trade posts in Mataram territory, while Mataram was allowed to trade in other Dutch-ruled islands.
 They were also known to exchange prisoners with each other.
 The treaty was viewed by Amangkurat as a sign of the company's submission to Mataram rule.
 However, he was shocked when the VOC conquered the Sultanate of Palembang in 1659.

 Hostility between Mataram and Banten also worsened.
 In 1650, Cirebon was ordered to conquer Banten but failed.
 Two years later, Amangkurat forbade rice and wood exports to the country.
 In the meantime, diplomatic relations between Mataram and Gowa (which had been established by Sultan Agung) were deteriorating.
-Amangkurat refused Gowa's messengers and asked Sultan Hasanuddin himself to come to Java, but the request was certainly rejected.
+Amangkurat received embassies from Gowa in 1657 and 1658, he later demanded Sultan Hasanuddin come to the court in person in Java, of which Hasanuddin did not do.
+Jambi rejected Mataram suzerainty after 1663.